-To predict a particular variable from the rest of the variables, we use the FARM-predict technique (e.g, see \cite{zhou2022measuring}).
-Briefly speaking FARM-predict assumes that the covariates $X$ is generated from a factor model $X = Bf + u$ where $f$ is the underlying factor, $B$ is the loading matrix and $u$ is the idiosyncratic component.
+To predict a particular variable from the rest of the variables, we use the FARM-predict technique (e.g., see \cite{zhou2022measuring}).
+Briefly speaking FARM-predict assumes that the covariates $X$ are generated from a factor model $X = Bf + u$ where $f$ is the underlying factor, $B$ is the loading matrix and $u$ is the idiosyncratic component.
 The idea is to first estimate $(\hat f, \hat B)$ and set $\hat u = X - \hat B \hat f$.
-The select a subset of $u$ which has strong conditional correlation with the residual after fitting on $\hat f$, namely, $Y - \hat \bbE[Y \mid \hat f]$, where we use linear model to estimate $\bbE[Y \mid f]$.
+We select a subset of $u$ which has a strong conditional correlation with the residual after fitting on $\hat f$, namely, $Y - \hat \bbE[Y \mid \hat f]$, where we use a linear model to estimate $\bbE[Y \mid f]$.

-In our experiment we use two factors of $X$ and top three components of $\hat u$ in terms of the absolute correlation with $Y - \hat \bbE[Y \mid \hat f]$.
+In our experiment, we use two factors of $X$ and the top three components of $\hat u$ in terms of the absolute correlation with $Y - \hat \bbE[Y \mid \hat f]$.
 Upon selecting $(\hat f, \hat u)$ we use those as our predictors and employ three methods as before.
 We also use the same two-step estimation process and data splitting method outlined in Section \ref{FFData}.
 The results of our experiments are presented in Figure \ref{FRED-MD} and Table \ref{tab:FRED}.